tymbaca/tymbaca/README.md

 ### Yo
 I am a software developer.
 Interested in backend and system development.
 Love simplisity.
-Hate unnecessary complexity~3~ and absolute DRY^2^.
+Hate unnecessary complexity and absolute DRY.

 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.